joinself/academy/docs/examples/credentials.md

 - Building user profiles (need actual data for display)
 - Integrating with existing systems (need structured data)

-**Use Zero-Knowledge (parameters) when:**
+**Use Conditional Disclosure (parameters) when:**
-- Age verification for restricted content
+- Age-gated credential sharing (only if eligible)
-- Eligibility checks without data retention
+- Conditional document access
-- Privacy-first verification scenarios
+- Privacy-preserving eligibility checks
-- Compliance with data minimization principles
+- Scenarios where ineligible users shouldn't share data

-**Key Concept**: Choose your pattern based on whether you need the actual data or just proof of a condition.
-Zero-knowledge patterns provide maximum privacy, while simple retrieval gives you the data needed for application integration.
+**Key Concept**: Choose your pattern based on whether you need guaranteed data access or conditional sharing.
+Conditional disclosure protects ineligible users' privacy, while simple retrieval ensures you always get the data needed for application integration.

 **Time**: 5 minutes to understand patterns
 **Success**: Clear understanding of when to use each credential request approach